Erwin01/HTMLCRUDSimple/README.md

-# HTMLCRUDSimple
+# simple-crud
-Development in Javascript using data memory and bootstrap with Visual Code
+Crud app using only html,css and javascript.

+This site is live on https://gabrielpradoc.github.io/simple-crud/